jreinjr/Dreamwalker/README.md

 ## Getting Started

 Run Scope locally or on Runpod.
 On Runpod, be sure to add your HF_TOKEN to environment variables.
 Use the URL of your server (on Runpod, something like https://[some letters]-8000.proxy.runpod.net/).
 Watch the Runpod server logs while you connect from Android to monitor progress.
 Change the prompt, pipeline, and settings; uses your Android phone camera (either front/back).
+You should be able to test first in Unity Editor & then build & run on Android.

 ## Features